hanyaseorangpelajar/os-roulette/README.md

 # OS-Roulette

-This Python program is another version of Russian roulette where your system is the stake.
+This Python program is another version of Russian roulette where your computer is the stake.
 Want to give it a try?
 Keep reading.

 <h1 style="text-align: center">⚠️WARNING⚠️</h1>
  <p style="text-align: center;color: red">Do it with a clear mind and good luck</p>